tangentsoft/pidp8i/CONTRIBUTING.md

     $ cd ~/src/pidp8i
     $ fossil open https://tangentsoft.com/pidp8i

-This opens the repository referenced by that URI into the current directory as `pidp8i.fossil`, then opens that repo into that same subdirectory.
+This clones the repository referenced by that URI into the current directory as `pidp8i.fossil`, then opens that repo into that same subdirectory.